-√ French 106.
+- √ French 106.
 Intermediate French II.
 3 hrs.; 3 cr.
 Prereq: French 105 or 4 years of secondary school French or by placement exam.

-Development of reading and writing proficiency in the intermediate level using revision and editing techniques augmented by selected literary texts.
+Development of reading and writing proficiency in the intermediate level using revision and editing techniques augmented by selected literary texts. - √ French 113.
+Elementary French I. 3 hrs.; 3 cr.
+Prereq: None.
+Not open to students with credit in French 101.